 Games can use the following approaches to share stories:

 Sharing can be implemented by making use of the Share Dialog, which is available on web, iOS and Android, allows people to share content using a consistent UI that matches that of Facebook.
 You also don't need to implement Facebook Login to use the Share Dialog, which makes it simpler for developers.

 Mobile games can make use of the sharing functionality built into iOS and Android, which provide ways to share to Facebook without complicated developer integration.
 However, these forms of sharing don't have any association to your app, so the value of this type of share is limited.

 By using the share dialogs provided by the Facebook SDKs on iOS and Android, you can share stories that are attributed to your game.
-This provides additional benefits, including driving traffic to your game from the attribution label on stories, and measuring how stories from your game are performing via Facebook Analytics.
+This provides additional benefits, including driving traffic to your game from the attribution label on stories.

 Link shares are the simplest way to get content from your game into News Feed.
 By sharing a link, you can control the appearance of your game's content when it appears on Facebook, as well as the behaviour when people click on that content.

 To share content via a link share, you need to create links that are available at public URLs, and can be shared via one of our dialogs or via APIs.
 You can create representations of common objects on your game, such as levels, bosses, collectable items, or you can generate links that are unique to the player sharing, such as their island, farm etc.